 - Carry out regular maintenance of drains and pipes.
 You should check for blocked or leaking drains, clear the gutters of leaves and dirt regularly and check pipes to ensure there are no damaging splits.

 - Look for signs of subsidence when carrying out regular inspections of your rental property.

+Knowing what warning signs to look out for and having the right landlord insurance coverage will help you identify and fix subsidence in time.
 In the event that you discover subsidence at your rental property call our claims team on 0345 310 6370 as soon as possible to report the claim.